-Ghost town Temple, North Dakota lost its schoolhouse a few years ago when the owner moved it to a new location to be used as a residence, and a site visitor has informed us the former Temple Church is gone now, too.
+Ghost town Temple, North Dakota lost its schoolhouse a few years ago when the owner moved it to a new location to be used as a residence, and a site visitor has informed us the former Temple Church, shown here in a photo from Nicole Simpson, is gone now, too.
 With the few structures there were still standing in this true ghost town, the loss of the school and church takes Temple a significant step beyond ghost town, toward archaeological ruin.

 Fortuna Air Force Station